OrchardCMS/OrchardCore/src/README.md

 ### Command line

-- Install the latest version of the .NET Core SDK from this page <https://www.microsoft.com/net/download/core>
+- Install the latest versions (current) for both Runtime and SDK of .NET Core from this page <https://www.microsoft.com/net/download/core>
-- Call `dotnet build`.
-- Next, navigate to `D:\OrchardCore\src\OrchardCore.Cms.Web` or wherever your folder is on the commandline in Administrator mode.
+- Navigate to `D:\OrchardCore\src\OrchardCore.Cms.Web` or wherever your respective folder is on the command line in Administrator mode.
 - Call `dotnet run`.
 - Then open the `http://localhost:5000` URL in your browser.